Quick Links

 I suggest that parents have their children study for the SAT or ACT during junior year, early in the spring.
 Repeat the test again in June of junior year.
 That will give your child the best chance of earning college scholarships.
 When you're checking out colleges your child may like to attend, watch for automatic academic scholarships that will help make college more affordable!

-My book, High School Testing: Knowledge That Saves Money (The HomeScholar's Coffee Break Book series 18) will help you understand the common high school tests, such as the SAT, ACT, AP®, and CLEP.
+Lee Binz, our founder and the HomeScholar Emeritus wrote a book called, High School Testing: Knowledge That Saves Money (The HomeScholar's Coffee Break Book series 18) and it will help you understand the common high school tests, such as the SAT, ACT, AP®, and CLEP.
 This understanding can lead to huge college savings, because colleges reward high test scores with great scholarships.
 That’s why it’s important to learn all you can now to help your child do their best on any tests they take.

 “High School Testing,” compares all the major high school tests available to homeschoolers, and outlines the strategies & study tips your child can use to excel at college admission and scholarships.
 Whether or not you’re a fan of standardized testing, you’ll learn their value and which ones are worth the time and effort.